MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/ai-foundry/01-azure-search.md

     ```json
     {
-      "search": "*"
-    }
-    ```

-1. Modify the JSON request to include the **count** parameter as shown here:

-    ```json
-    {
       "search": "*",
       "count": true
     }
     ```

-1. Submit the modified search.
-This time, the results include a **@odata.count** field at the top of the results that indicates the number of documents returned by the search.
+1. The results include a **@odata.count** field at the top of the results that indicates the number of documents returned by the search.

-1. Try the following query:
+1. Modify the JSON request to include the **select** parameter as shown here:

     ```json
     {